Treatment for pancreatic cancer depends on the type, location and stage of your cancer (how far it's spread).

 Chemotherapy may be given:

-- before surgery – to try to shrink the cancer, so that there's a greater chance of the surgeon being able to remove all of the cancer
+- before surgery – to try to shrink the cancer, so there's a greater chance of the surgeon being able to remove all of the cancer

 - after surgery – to help reduce the risk of the cancer coming back